Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 You don't need to implement everything yourself!
 You can find some interesting libraries in [this Article](https://blog.brianna.town/c-custom-game-engine-libraries)

-## Video 43: Compression, Serialization and Encryption - Building a Safe file system
+## Video: Compression, Serialization and Encryption - Building a Safe file system
 - openSSL
 - cereal
 - nlohmann/json
 - zlib

-## Video 44: Writing Unit Tests with Catch2
+## Video: Writing Unit Tests with Catch2
 - automate test execution with CMake
 - let github actions run the tests

-## Video 45: Plugin System & Dynamic Libraries
+## Video: Plugin System & Dynamic Libraries

-## Video 46: Scripting - Lua vs Chai a comparison
+## Video: Scripting - Lua vs Chai a comparison
 - Sol2

-## Video 47: Gems of the STL
+## Video: Gems of the STL
 - std::optional
 - std::variant
 - `<numbers>` for mathematical constants